PP-Namias/UCC-Programing-Competition-2023/README.md

     - __C++__
     - __Java__
   - At the Event Committee's discretion, Participants may be allowed to bring/use their own compiler (or interpreter) in the event provided that they notify the Event Committee in writing before the event and indicate the make, version number and key features of their chosen compiler.
   - Participants may not seek hints and/or ask for leads during the event.
-They may , however, submit questions about procedure and/or clarification, in writing, to the Event Committee who will ensure that all participants receive the same information as deemed necessary.
+They may, however, submit questions about procedure and/or clarification, in writing, to the Event Committee who will ensure that all participants receive the same information as deemed necessary.

 ### __Evaluation of Participants' Programs__
   - All participants will be given the same set of problems to solve.